yao-yl/path-tempering/README.md

 ## Usage:
 `source("tempering_function.R")` will load all functions.

-`code_tempeture_argument()` constructs a geometric bridge between two densitis.
+`code_tempeture_augment()` constructs a geometric bridge between two densitis.
 It can often be driven by three motivations:
 1. In metastable sampling, we want to start from an easy-to-sample base density, which guides the target sampling.
 2. In model expansion, we want to work with multiple models.
 We may also want to fit two models at the same time for both computation efficiency and model comparison.
 3. We want to compute the marginal likelihood, or Bayes factor of two models.